thegreekgoat98/toy-wal/README.md

 ### What lives where

 ```
 RAM   →  self._buffer {}              the working database (fast, lost on crash)
-Disk  →  wal.log              log of all operations (survives crash)
+Disk  →  toywal_demo.log              log of all operations (survives crash)
 Disk  →  checkpoint.json              periodic snapshot of the buffer (survives crash)
 ```

 ### WAL record format